TylerCarrol/TylerCarrol/README.md

 ## About Me
 Hi, I'm Tyler Carrol.

-I am a Full Stack Developer.
+I am a Software Developer & Control Systems Designer.

 ## Projects
 - See [here](https://tylercarrol.github.io/Projects/) for a list of my current projects